ipfs/kubo/exchange/bitswap/README.md

 be sent the block they are requesting (if we even have it).

 ##Outstanding TODOs:
-- Ensure only one request active per key
+[] Ensure only one request active per key
+[] More involved strategies
+[] Ensure only wanted blocks are counted in ledgers